 The purpose of this report is to give an overview of the Assurance & Risk Assessment review and action that has been taken to date to address the recommendation.

-RECOMMENDATIONS

-That Cabinet notes the outcome of the Audit Wales report, the Council's response to it and supports the actions being taken to address its recommendation
+RECOMMENDATIONS 1 To note the outcome of the Audit Wales report and support action being taken to address its recommendation.

 REPORT DETAILS